 - One of the largest-ever surveys of commenters on news sites, conducted with The Engaging News Project across 20 different websites

-- A study of women in comment spaces by Marie Tessier, fellow at the Reynolds Journalism Institute at the University of Missiouri
+- A study of women in comment spaces and best practices around women in online communities by Marie Tessier, fellow at the Reynolds Journalism Institute at the University of Missiouri

 - An review of the effect of real names in online communities by J. Nathan Matias, an expert in sociology and online culture at MIT

 - An informal literature review of moderation studies by Nicholas Diakopoulos of the University of Maryland

 - Articles from academics and others on our blog